A while back, a dad wrote to us and said, “How can someone be a good father when the system and the mother won’t let him?”

 - When you are with your kids, make as many deposits into their “emotional bank accounts” as you can, since time apart gradually drains that account.
 Read more on this.

 - Are you denied access to your children?
 It may be that you could see them more by getting involved at their school.
-(Check out our WATCH D.O.G.S. program for one great way to do this.)
+(Check out the WATCH D.O.G.S. program for one great way to do this.)

 - Does your child use social networking websites and apps?
 Join in and learn about those, and use them as a way to connect, especially when you’re apart.